Audi: Lawsuit on the use of the letter Q

 In early 2005, Nissan North America Inc. filed a lawsuit against Audi over the use of the letter "Q" as a model name.

-Audi is using the "Q" for the designation of their quattro four-wheel drive system, used in production cars for over twenty-five years (Audi's Quattro trademark is actually an umbrella term for several types of four-wheel-drive systems developed by Torsen, Haldex Traction AB, and Borg-Warner, the latter being used in the Q7).
-Nissan's Infiniti marque first used Q for their 1989 Infiniti Q45 flagship, but later expanded to its entire lineup, with Q for passenger cars (the Q30, Q40, Q50, and Q60) and QX for SUVs (the QX30, QX50, QX60, and QX70).
+Audi is using the "Q" for the designation of its quattro four-wheel drive system, used in production cars for over twenty-five years (Audi's Quattro trademark is actually an umbrella term for several types of four-wheel-drive systems developed by Torsen, Haldex Traction AB, and Borg-Warner, the latter being used in the Q7).
+Nissan's Infiniti marque first used Q for its 1989 Infiniti Q45 flagship, but later expanded to its entire lineup, with Q for passenger cars (the Q30, Q40, Q50, and Q60) and QX for SUVs (the QX30, QX50, QX60, and QX70).

 A settlement between Audi AG and Nissan was reached in late 2006.
 The agreement stipulates that Audi will only use the Q-prefix for three models, the Q3, Q5 and the Q7.
 Audi has since released other Q series cars as well, such as the Q2, Q6, and Q8.

 In video games

 Audi has supported the European version of PlayStation Home, the PlayStation 3's online community-based service, by releasing a dedicated Home space.
 Audi is the first carmaker to develop such a space for Home.
 On 17 December 2009, Audi released two spaces; the Audi Home Terminal and the Audi Vertical Run.
 The Audi Home Terminal features an Audi TV channel delivering video content, an Internet Browser feature, and a view of a city.
 The Audi Vertical Run is where users can access the mini-game Vertical Run, a futuristic mini-game featuring Audi's e-tron concept.
 Players collect energy and race for the highest possible speeds and the fastest players earn a place in the Audi apartments located in a large tower in the centre of the Audi Space.
 In both the Home Terminal and Vertical Run spaces, there are teleports where users can teleport back and forth between the two spaces.
 Audi had stated that additional content would be added in 2010.
-On 31 March 2015 Sony shutdown the PlayStation Home service rendering all content for it inaccessible.
+On 31 March 2015, Sony shutdown the PlayStation Home service rendering all content for it inaccessible.